omarkmu/pz-omichat/docs/sandbox-options/languages.md

 **Minimum:** `0`
 **Maximum:** `100`

-The chance for each roll to reveal a word in a language the player doesn't understand.
+The chance for each interpretation roll to succeed.
 This is used by the `$getunknownlanguagestring` function.

 ### InterpretationRolls